ntno/mkdocs-terminal/documentation/docs/navigation/section-indexes.md

 When the section index theme feature is enabled, documents can be directly attached to sections.
 This is particularly useful for providing overview pages.

 ## Example Scenario
-Let's say you have a site with 'Release Notes' and 'About' sections.
-The 'Release Notes' section is nested inside the 'About' section and each section contains an overview page.
+Let's say you have a site with *Release Notes* and *About* documents.
+The *Release Notes* documents are a subsection of the *About* section.
+Both sections contain an overview page:

 <figure markdown>
 ```directory